 As an interdisciplinary major, we believe that students benefit from the different perspectives/theoretical lenses afforded by taking courses in various disciplines and we wish to encourage more rather than less diversity in their studies.
-As a result, we do not allow more than two courses from any single outside department or program on campus (e.g. Psychology, Sociology, UGBA, American Studies, etc) to be counted as electives for the Media Studies major.
+As a result, we do not allow more than two upper-division courses from any single outside department or program on campus (e.g. Psychology, Sociology, UGBA, American Studies, etc) to be counted as electives for the Media Studies major.

 Each department controls enrollment in the courses it offers and each typically gives preference to its own declared majors.
 We are unable to influence enrollment decisions in any courses other than our own.

 Will courses listed on fall and spring “Course Offerings for Fall/Spring” count as approved electives-even if they aren’t listed as Media Studies electives in the University catalog?

 The courses listed in the UC Berkeley catalog (and on our web page) as Media Studies electives are those that have been permanently approved as electives.
 Additionally, prior to Telebears each term, we publish a list of “Course Offerings” for the Media Studies program.
 These lists may include other courses that have been approved–on a one-time basis–as electives for that semester only.
 The online archive will serve as a record of these course approvals.

 Please see the “Course Substitutions” section below.